Frequently Asked Question

 Are Scleral Lenses Custom Fit?

-Designed by Dr. Angelina Bergin, all scleral lenses are custom-made to match the exact contours of your eyes.
+Designed by Dr. Elaine Chung, all scleral lenses are custom-made to match the exact contours of your eyes.
 A topographer digitally maps out the exact dimensions and shape of your eyes resulting in custom-designed scleral lenses that ensure maximum comfort and acuity.
 Thanks to our latest technology, we can provide microscopic precision when developing each scleral lens.

-Our patients experience enormous relief when they see that they can manage their keratoconus and other corneal conditions successfully without surgery.Our practice serves patients from San Jose, Santa Clara, Fruitdale, and East San Jose, California and surrounding communities.
+Our patients experience enormous relief when they see that they can manage their keratoconus and other corneal conditions successfully without surgery.Our practice serves patients from North San Jose, Milpitas, Santa Clara, and Sunnyvale, California and surrounding communities.